People want me to talk about this latest McNab snafu in Philadelphia, and I did.

 I want your perspective.

-Um that we we enabled, see when you say democracy, uh what I what I actually interpret is freedom, and we have liberated over the course of our nation's existence.
+See, when you say democracy, what I what I actually interpret is freedom.

 How many was it?

-50, is it a billion people, 50 million people we've liberated?
+50 million people we've liberated?

 It's incredible.

-The number of people that we have liberated, the whole Eastern bloc after after defeating the uh the evil Soviet Union uh uh is just a great recent example.
+The whole Eastern Bloc after defeating the evil Soviet Union is just a great recent example.

-By the way, in what less than three years?
+By the way, in what, less than three years?

-It is it is nothing less than phenomenal.
+It is nothing less than phenomenal.

 This is American exceptionalism.

-There are Americans with this kind of vision, that these things are possible.
+There are Americans with this kind of vision that these things are possible.

 There are also Americans who think it's not.